george-hawkins/vhb-tape/README.md

 3M produce a huge array of VHB tapes for commercial use.
 However, for retail customers, they produce just three main types - 4611F, 4941P and 5952F.

-For whatever reason, in their English instructions, they only state the materials with which you should **not** use these tapes.
+For whatever reason, in their English instructions, they really only make clear the materials with which you should **not** use these tapes.
 None of them are suitable for use with PE, PP, PTFE or silicone.

 It's only if you look at the German instructions on the packaging that the differences between the three are clear.
-In the German instructions, they state with which materials you should use each tape.
+In the German instructions, they list with which materials you should use each tape.

 4611F is the least general purpose - it is only recommended for use with "metals such as steel, stainless steel and aluminium".